b3llyfish/kingdoms-of-the-hre/README.md

 **Cultures**
 * Requires the Royal Court DLC
-* Characters who are not culture heads may be given the option to diverge or convert culture
+* Characters who are not culture heads may be given the option to diverge or convert their culture
 * See more unique cultures such as Austrian, Lothringian or Upper Saxon

 **Decisions**